 Lord Mandelson apologises to victims of Jeffrey Epstein

-The former UK ambassador to the US had declined to apologise to Epstein’s victims in an interview over the weekend.
+The former UK ambassador to the US had declined to apologise to Epstein’s victims over the weekend

-Lord Peter Mandelson has offered an “unequivocal” apology to the victims of Jeffrey Epstein for remaining friends with the paedophile financier after his conviction.
+Lord Peter Mandelson has apologised “unequivocally” to the victims of Jeffrey Epstein for remaining friends with the paedophile financier after his conviction.

-Epstein had pleaded guilty in 2008 to solicitating prostitution and soliciting a minor, but Lord Mandelson said he believed his excuses and continued to support him.
+Epstein had pleaded guilty in 2008 to soliciting prostitution and soliciting a minor, but Lord Mandelson said he believed his excuses and continued to support him.

 “I was wrong to believe him following his conviction and to continue my association with him afterwards.
 I apologise unequivocally for doing so to the women and girls who suffered.”